HomeNews & InfoFan FictionMessage BoardLinksEmail

 Sam nodded.
 "It wouldn't have accomplished anything except make Pete happy because Daniel was no longer here.
 I had a long talk with him, tried to make him understand that Daniel would never do anything to harm me or betray my trust.
 He finally gave in, though he still wasn't happy.
 I dread to think of what his reaction is going to be when I tell him that I'm going to be going on vacation with Daniel."

-Janet looked at her in surprise.
+The revelation caught Janet by surprise.
 "You and Daniel are going on vacation together?"

 "Yeah, on our next leave.
 Daniel suggested it, and I think it would be a great idea.
-What with everything that's been going on these past few months, we haven't spent much time together, except when we're on a mission, of course."
+What with everything that's been going on these past few months, we haven't spent much time together, except when we're on a mission."
 Sam shook her head.
 "For that whole year that he was gone I missed him so much.
-I kept thinking about how much I wanted to see him, be with him, and, now that we have him back, I've hardly spent time with him at all.
+I kept thinking about how much I wanted him back, and, now that we do have him back, I've hardly spent time with him at all.
 I can't let that go on."

 "You and Daniel do have a very special relationship."